Serineguichoud/climate-systemic-risk-phd/README.md

 * all contagion simulations;
 * all climate stress-test results;
 * all figures and tables included in the thesis.

-Input datasets were collected and pre-processed manually.
-Consequently, raw datasets are not necessarily included in this repository and may require separate access requests to their respective providers.

 ---

 # Main Data Sources